KyleSJohnston/Pass.jl/README.md

 **Methods:**
 - `PASS[key]` - Retrieve password for the given key (throws `KeyError` if not found)
 - `get(PASS, key, default)` - Retrieve password or return default if not found
+- `haskey(PASS, key)` - Check if a password exists for the given key

 ## Error Handling